yogdaan/LinuxSpells/README.md

 ## Obliviate

-Originating from Harry Potter and the Chamber of Secrets, Obliviate is a term meaning 'forget'.
+Originating from "Harry Potter and the Chamber of Secrets", Obliviate is a term meaning 'forget'.
 Obliviate is a memory charm, resulting in the erasure of the recipients memory.
 One's memory vanishes as soon as this charm is casted.

-It makes one forgetful of things or memories and so does the 'clear' command in linux terminal, It clears the output screen or 'obliviates' it :P
+It makes one forgetful of things or memories and so does the 'clear' command in linux terminal.
+It clears the output screen or 'obliviates' it :P

 Usage : `$ obliviate`